jscode99/js-interview-questions/README.md

 ### 3. arrayMethodsQuestions.js

 In this JavaScript file, you'll find discussions on essential array methods like `map()`, `filter()`, and `reduce()`.
 Additionally, it includes polyfills for these methods, demonstrating a deeper understanding of their functionality.
 The comments offer insights into how these methods work and provide a polyfill implementation for each.

+### 4. functionQuestions.js

+In this Javascript file, you'll find deep discussion on JS functions and some of the o/p questions.

 ## Instructions: